 Other considerations are:

 - the size, not too big, so you can switch fragrances whenever you want.
 And not too small, because than it will need refills all the time;

 - does it have different time settings, some have intervals, some can be put to a set duration;

 - what kind of power supply do you want, you can choose an electricity plug, a connection for car or caravan, USB or batteries.
 Make sure the connection fits in your country;

 - does it automatically switch off when it’s empty.

-Individual tastes play a significant role in the choice of material, model and color.
-There are models with colored light.
+Individual tastes play a significant role in the choice of material, model and colour.
+There are models with coloured light.
 How about the sound?

 If you have never used essential oils before and don’t know if you will like it, you’d better not invest in a diffuser right away.
 You can simply start to put drops of oil on cotton balls and place them here and there.

 Methods you’ll use anyway, in addition to the diffuser, is to open a bottle and sniff intensely.
 Or drip some into the palm of your hand and put your hands in front of your nose while you sniff.

 The aroma burners are better not used with high-quality essential oils.
 Essential oils shouldn’t be heated to maintain their power.
 The lower quality oils may even contain harmful substances when burned.